phgoddard/WhatCustomersThink/README.md

 9 we have little direct contact with newworld
 10 easier access to sales materials . easier methods to purchase software and licenses . brochures , sales and marketing information need snail mailed out periodically . newworld branding needs emphasized . partners need to be able to get full working evaluation software to demonstrate the product to customers not crippleware
 ```
+###Final observations
+A cursory review of top 10 comments based on different keyphrases shows a large overlap of the same comments.
+While they show different positions in the list, and each list has on average about 3 unique items, overall we are not getting great differentiation.

+###Next Steps
+This was a great first exploration into the use of word and document embeddings as an application for searching customer comments for similarity.
+While the comments varied considerably in length the keyphrases were mostly one word in length.
+Perhaps results could be improved simply using more complex queries.
+Also there are other approaches to keyphrase generation to be explored including phrase parsers like OpenIE.
+Also we can explore using large pre-existing embeddings and also fine tuning those with our own customer corpora.
+Finally we did not even look at using actual comments to search for similar comments - which naturally be more complex and in the language of the domain.
+These are all fun directions to continue the exploration.